yatbc/app/README.md

    - `Finish: Progress` - Action on finish is working
    - `Finish: Done` - Action on finish is done
    - `Finish: Error` - There was an error with action on finish, and user intervention will be required

+9. Where can I find manual for Movie Series monitoring?
+   - In Arr tab, press Help button.
+There should be up to date manual.